solacelost/misc-scripts/README.md

 ### phonehome
 ---
 A port knocking script for interfacing with SSH (or some other service, I suppose) hidden behind a port-knocking daemon, such as [knockd](https://github.com/jvinet/knock).
 Some default configuration parameters are set inside the script, and then you can change things with some command line switches.
 There's a pretty thorough help page, but some code review might help, too.

+## timeuntil
+---
+A script that can maintain some countdowns for you, with full `date` specification support.